 3. InP/InGaAs/InP Photo Diode Mesa Etching

-Figure 4(a) shows variations of the reflected light at 650 nm and OES signals at 410 nm (Indium) and at 417 nm (Gallium) during the etching.
+Figure 4(a) shows variations of reflected light at 650 nm and OES signals at 410 nm (Indium) and 417 nm (Gallium) during the etch.
 Interferometric oscillations from the InP/In0.53Ga0.47As/InP interfaces were clearly detected.
 The optimum monitoring wavelength can be selected for each epi-structure.

 Plasma emission signals are also useful for end point detection since the variation of indium and gallium is large enough.

-More complicated epi structure including In0.52Al0.48As layer can be also applied for our in-situ monitoring system as shown in Figure 4(b).
-SEM observation reveals that the etch depth corresponds to the target value as shown in Figure 5.
+More complicated epi structures including In0.52Al0.48As layers can be also applied for our in-situ monitoring system as shown in Figure 4(b).
+SEM observation reveals that the

 Fig.4: (a) InP / InGaAs / InP in-situ monitoring spectra and (b)InGaAs/InP/InGaAlAs/InAlAs/InP in-situ monitoring spectra

+etch depth corresponds to the target value as shown in Figure 5.